 The Math Behind Music.
 Ethan Thompson and David Hamilton explain the math behind music in a fun, concise way in this finalist entry in the 2015 Math-O-Vision contest.

 If you would like to recommend more websites on mathematics and music please let us know.
 Email AMS Outreach.

 Also see: Society for Mathematics and Computation in Music.
 The Society was founded in 2006 as an International Forum for researchers and musicians working in the trans-disciplinary field at the intersection of music, mathematics and computation.
 The website includes information about joining and attending meetings, and online newsletters.

-To request a copy of the AMS Mathematics & Music poster email the AMS Public Awareness Office.
-Note 4/2/20: Fulfillment of poster requests is on hold.
+To request a copy of the AMS Mathematics & Music poster email us.